montagejs/frb/README.md

     of the spliced values, added and removed.
 -   An "average" function call observes the average of the input values, much like "sum".
+-   A "has" function call observes the source collection for whether it contains an observed value.
 -   A "tuple" expression observes a source value and emits a single target array with elements corresponding to the respective expression in the tuple.
 Each inner expression is evaluated with the same source value as the outer expression.

+On the left hand side of a binding, the last term has alternate semantics.
+Binders receive a target as well as a source.

+-   A "property" observes an object and a property name from the target, and a value from the source.
+When any of these change, the binder upates the value for the property name of the object.
+-   A "has" function call observes a boolean value from the source, and an collection and a sought value from the target.
+When the value is true and the value is absent in the collection, the binder uses the `add` method of the collection (provided by a shim for arrays) to make it true that the collection contains the sought value.
+When the value is false and the value does appear in the collection one or more times, the binder uses the `delete` or `remove` method of the collection to remove all occurrences of the sought value.

 ### Interface